RobbingSpree/HLMSH-Novel/character details/Side characters.md

 ## Manager Beth

 Manager of the hotel, likes her current staff and wants to upskill them because she sees the best in them.
+Has a bit of a crude sense of humour, but is normally very good at keeping it professional at work.

 ## ex boyrfrend frank